Vermont solar rebates and incentives: 2025 guide

-The average Vermont solar shopper will save $4,272 on solar panels with rebates and incentives.
+The average Vermont solar shopper will save $4,400 on solar panels with rebates and incentives.
+But act fast—the biggest incentive expires after this year.

 Compare multiple offers and save up to 20%

 Solar panel systems in Vermont are expensive, but incentives from the state and federal governments can help you reduce the upfront cost.
 Between the federal tax credit and other state-specific incentives, you can save thousands on solar panels, making them well worth the investment.
+However, the federal solar tax credit will no longer be available for systems installed after December 31, 2025, so you have to go solar this year to claim it.
 Here's how you can lower the cost of solar if you live in Vermont.

 Vermont doesn't have any state-specific tax credits or rebates for solar, but as a Vermont homeowner, you have access to the federal Residential Clean Energy Tax Credit, which can substantially improve your return on investing in solar panels.
 The state also offers some great incentives for batteries, which we get into more below.